Borjamomo96/ESPADA/README.md

 ###  **GENERAL**:
   - `quality_assessment`: If `True`, a quick and simple quality assessment of the data obtained with SoFiA will be performed.
 Type `<bool>`.
   - `capture_outputs`: If `True`, it will capture all outputs from the external programs SoFiA and SIP.
 Type `<bool>`.
 It is generally recommended to leave this as `False`.
   - `num_cores`: Number of cores to use when running ADPALMAP.
-If none or more cores are specified, all available cores on the device are used.
+By default, all available cores will be used.
+If none or more cores than available on the device are specified, the maximum available cores will be used.
 Type <int>.
 The cores used in running SoFiA will then be dynamically adjusted based on the number of data sets and the maximum cores specified.
 See section below.

     #### Core allocation rules
     | Condition                      | Formula                                  |